MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyLocalChatControl/methods/partylocalchatcontrol_getlanguage.md

 **`languageCode`** &nbsp; [PartyString*](../../../typedefs.md)
 *library-allocated output*

 The output BCP 47 language code used by the chat control future communication.
-The string remains valid until the next [PartySetLanguageCompletedStateChange](../../../structs/partysetlanguagecompletedstatechange.md) is provided via [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md) or the chat control is destroyed.
+The memory for the string remains valid until the next [PartySetLanguageCompletedStateChange](../../../structs/partysetlanguagecompletedstatechange.md) is provided via [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md) or the chat control is destroyed.

 ### Return value